Menslink in Schools

-Menslink come out to schools across Canberra, Queanbeyan and Yass talking to young guys of all ages about the hassles of life and making sure that guys:
+Menslink visits schools across Canberra, Queanbeyan and Yass and talks to young guys of all ages about the hassles of life.

 - Talk to their mates about stuff going on in their life